Connecting PostgreSQL and Snowflake for DSR Discovery: Edge-Case Debugging and Deterministic Pipeline Orchestration

 1. Deterministic Connection Lifecycle and Pool Exhaustion Mitigation

-PostgreSQL drivers frequently expose edge cases when querying high-cardinality PII tables under heavy OLTP load.
+PostgreSQL drivers expose edge cases when querying high-cardinality PII tables under heavy OLTP load.
 A common failure mode occurs when the connection pool exhausts during concurrent DSR discovery sweeps, triggering psycopg2.OperationalError: server closed the connection unexpectedly.
-Mitigation requires implementing a deterministic connection lifecycle with explicit cursor management, statement_timeout enforcement, and pre-flight validation via lightweight health checks before each extraction batch.
+Mitigation requires a deterministic connection lifecycle with explicit cursor management, statement_timeout enforcement, and pre-flight validation via lightweight health checks before each extraction batch.

 import os